hey-farhan/invoice-qc-service-farhan/README.md

 ✅ **REST API** - FastAPI-based HTTP endpoints for integration with other systems
 ✅ **Web UI** - React frontend for interactive validation and review

-The system handles the complete workflow from raw PDF documents to validated, structured data with detailed error reporting.

 ---